 To be eligible for this award, a student must not have defended her/his thesis nor completed her/his final degree requirements by December 31, 2021.

-In 2021, entrants will choose to enter one of four separate competitions:
+In 2022, entrants will choose to enter one of five separate competitions:

-- The Actuarial Science Student Research Presentation Award competition will judge presentations on theory and applications in actuarial science as well as the general criteria.
-The cash prize is $250.
+- The Data Science and Analytics Student Research Presentation Award competition will judge presentations on theory and applications in data science as well as the general criteria.
+The cash prize is $500.00.

 To enter, the student must:

 - Submit the abstract of the contributed paper or poster through the meeting website;

 - Indicate at time of submission of the abstract in the space provided on the meeting website which competition is being entered;